lll-jy/tp/docs/UserGuide.md

 ### 2.3.5 Filter tasks `filter`

-Filter tasks in the task list by various task attributes:
+Filters tasks in the task list by various task attributes:
   - by assignee's GitHub username - `ta/ASSIGNEE_GITHUB_USERNAME`
   - by task's name - `tn/KEYWORD [MORE_KEYWORDS]...`
   - by deadline (either specifying a deadline - `td/DEADLINE` or a time range for the deadline - `start/START_DATE end/END_DATE` )